kubernetes/website/content/en/docs/tasks/job/job-with-pod-to-pod-communication.md

 <!-- overview -->

-In this example, we will run a Job in [indexed completion mode](https://kubernetes.io/blog/2021/04/19/introducing-indexed-jobs/) configured such that the pods created by the Job can communicate with each other using pod hostnames rather than pod IPs.
+In this example, we will run a Job in [Indexed completion mode](https://kubernetes.io/blog/2021/04/19/introducing-indexed-jobs/) configured such that the pods created by the Job can communicate with each other using pod hostnames rather than pod IPs.

 Pods within a Job might need to communicate among themselves.
 They could query the Kubernetes API